chekalisa/predict_schizophrenia_from_brain_images/README.md

 * `jupyter`
 * `ramp-workflow`

-Therefore, we advise you to install [Anaconda distribution](https://www.anaconda.com/download/) which include almost all dependencies.

-Only `nilearn` and `ramp-workflow` are not included by default in the Anaconda distribution.
-They will be installed from the execution of the notebook.

 To run a submission and the notebook you will need the dependencies listed in requirements.txt.
 You can install the dependencies with the following command-line: